Postmodern Architecture: What It Is, Characteristics And Examples

 The Portland Building

-The Portland Building is a 15-story structure designed by Michael Graves in Portland, Oregon.
+The Portland Building is a 15-story structure designed by Michael Graves in Portland, Oregon, that was considered the first postmodern tall office building.
 When it first opened in 1982, it was considered a groundbreaking – and, by some standards, controversial – work of postmodern architecture due to its abstract mixture of classical design elements and intermittent pops of color.
+It was designed to be in complete contrast with the popular modern glass and steel office buildings.

 The New State Gallery